apollographql/apollo/docs/source/references/apollo-engine.md

 <h2 id="services">Services</h2>

-A service in Engine is an entity that is provisioned in the Engine cloud service that your server can report performance metrics and schema versions to via an API key.
-The information reported by your server is processed and stored in the Engine cloud service and made accessible to you through the Engine interface.
+A service in Engine represents a "project" or "application".
+When you create a new service, we provision an API key for you that you can use to send performance metrics and schema versions to our cloud service.
+This information is then accessible to you through the Engine interface.

 <h3 id="creating-services">Creating a service</h3>

-Services in Engine have globally unique IDs, so we recommend that you prefix your service ID with the name of your company or organization.
 To create a service, you will need to select an account for that service to belong to.
 All members of the account will be able to see the service’s data and settings options.
 You can transfer services between any Engine account that you’re a member of.
 To transfer a service, visit its Settings page and change the “Endpoint owner” to whichever account you’d like.

+Services in Engine have globally unique IDs, so we recommend that you prefix your service ID with the name of your company or organization.

 <h3 id="environments">Managing environments</h3>

-Services in Engine represent different projects/applications.
-Environments within your application can be tracked using [schema tags] (//TODO(dman): find link and figure out this recommendation) and managed within a single service.
+Each service in Engine should represent a single application, and environments within your application should be tracked using [schema tags](https://www.apollographql.com/docs/platform/schema-registry.html#schema-tags).
+All metrics that your server reports to Engine and all schema versions that you register should be tagged with their environment, and you'll be able to filter and look at the data for individual environments within the service.

-// TODO(dman): figure out if we want to add more schema tag information here

 #### API keys

-API keys can be added and removed form a service at any time.
+API keys can be added and removed from a service at any time.
 They are used to both send data to Engine (eg. server reporting configuration) and fetch information from Engine (eg. vs code extension configuration).

 You can manage your API keys on your service's settings page.
 It's recommended that you use one API key per function (eg. one key per data source) to have more granular control over how your Engine data is sent and accessed.